cuisine-wp/docs/content/core/fetching-data.md

 $productId = '1';
 Record::find( 'product_meta' )->where( 'product_id', $productId )->first();
 ```
 As you can see all of these methods are chainable, which makes this query very easy to read.
-This will return the first record it finds where the `product_id` is equal to `$productId`.
+This will return the first record it finds where the <ins>product_id</ins> is equal to <ins>$productId</ins>.

 ---